Jeanette Wilson: Media coverage and public events

 In 2004, Wilson was the subject of a New Zealand TV Channel Three series titled Dare to Believe.
 Later, she was featured on an episode of 20/20.
 She has written four books about her experiences as a professional medium and about other new age topics: Backstage with Jeanette Wilson, Medium Rare, Rare Moments and Dare to Believe: Explore Your Own Psychic Abilities.

+Vicki Hyde, science writer and former chair of the New Zealand Skeptics, highlights a lack of skeptical balance in media portrayals of Wilson and other self-described psychics.
+She remarked, "People want to hear about dead people; they don’t want to hear about a pragmatic, practical explanation that’s not half as exciting."
+Hyde had appeared alongside of Wilson in a television production that investigated psychic claims.
+Hyde expressed concern that the production and editing process resulted in her perspective being diminished in comparison to Wilson's.

 Wilson has held public events in the UK and in New Zealand, as well as weekend workshops and psychic surgery sessions.
 She also conducts private consultations.

+In February 2022, while participating in the Wellington protest, outside the New Zealand Parliament, Wilson said a police officer grabbed her and applied pressure to her windpipe, blocking her airway, and then her sternum, eventually breaking it.
+The police refused to render aid.

-Anti-science and conspiratorial claims
+Anti-science claims

-Wilson has spread anti-vaccine messages, including a claim that vaccines are linked to Alzheimer's disease.
-She states that her unvaccinated children show up in photos more "light and clear" than vaccinated children.
-She further claims that the media and pharmaceutical industries are suppressing cancer cures, that 5G technology is a "weapon", and that drug and gambling addiction can be caused by bad spirits.
+Wilson has spread anti-vaccine messages, claims that 5G technology is harmful, and has said that drug and gambling addiction can be caused by bad spirits.

-The Spinoff reported that Wilson's "fixations read like a conspiracy theorist's crib sheet – 5G [conspiracies], anti-vaxx, lab-created virus" as well as her praise of Donald Trump's dealing with such issues.

 The Good Thinking Society's project director, Michael Marshall, has expressed concerns that Wilson's shows may discourage people from seeking medical help while "wasting their money," and that her anti-vaccine rhetoric may endanger children.
 Several venues in the UK cancelled appearances by Wilson after Marshall contacted them about these concerns.
 The NZ Skeptics made a similar effort to urge venues to cancel Wilson's events during her tour of New Zealand.
 The chair of the organisation, Craig Shearer, voiced concerns about the risk of participants forgoing medical care and suffering financial exploitation.

-After being contacted by Marshall, the UK Advertising Standards Authority cautioned Wilson to, according to Wilson, comply with UK regulations and "remove any claims to work with spirit world doctors, any videos that mention any diseases.
-I am only able to say that I can give people a feeling of well being."
+After Marshall contacted the UK Advertising Standards Authority, Wilson said she was cautioned to comply with UK regulations and was told to remove claims of working with spirit world doctors, any of her videos that mentioned diseases, and that she was only allowed to say she could "give people feeling of well being".

-In June 2020, The Spinoff reported that in an online workshop on May 28, Wilson had made numerous false and unsubstantiated claims on many topics.
-The workshop had been attended by investigator Susan Gerbic, who recorded the event and notified the publication.
-Wilson's claims included:
+In June 2020, The Spinoff reported that in an online workshop May 28, attended by investigator Susan Gerbic who recorded the event and notified the publication, Wilson made unsubstantiated claims including: